 - Travel Plans - You and your adviser will review your individual trip timeline and confirm details such as transportation, lodging and other trip details.

-- Trip Finances - You and your adviser will discuss the finances of the trip, including the trip budget and the chosen payment methods.
+- Trip Finances - You and your adviser will discuss the finances of the trip, including finalizing the trip budget.
 Your adviser will review processes and deadlines that you need to be aware of.

 One week before your trip